Out NW Inaugural Issue Now Out!

 The plain-spoken audacity of the title had sucked me in originally, but the man himself — James Baldwin — had kept me there, transfixed, for those ninety-or-so minutes that I watched the documentary I Am Not Your Negro.

-Though it was (embarrassingly) my first time ever being exposed to him it only took a few minutes to realize the genius that I had stumbled upon.
+Though it was (embarrassingly) my first time ever being exposed to him, it only took a few minutes to realize the genius that I had stumbled upon.
 By the film’s end, I ached at the words he had written and felt both inspired and confused by the truths I had heard him tell.

 I remember feeling physically shaken by it all.
 At one point, I began to feel wetness at the edges of my eyes.
 Then the crying became overshadowed by something else, an emotion I couldn’t quite place.
 At first, I almost didn’t recognize it for what it was.
 It felt familiar, but only in the way that all old, faded family memories seem familiar.
 Something akin to “hazy-if-recognizable.”